Howling Success: Esmira Poladova Forges Her Own Path, Inspires Others as First-Generation College Student

 “If you want to be an engineer and stay in North Carolina, you only have one option: it’s NC State,” Poladova said.
 “When I got in, I remember my mom and I were just screaming and shouting with joy, and it was the happiest day of my life.”

 Despite the feelings of euphoria after being accepted to NC State, Poladova was quickly reminded of the hardships she and her family faced.
 She came to campus with no backpack, supplies, nor laptop, and for a brief time, she even slept on her apartment floor.
 As she struggled to pay the bills, she also struggled to maintain the grade-point-average needed to maintain a critical merit scholarship, and after her sophomore year she was forced to withdraw.
-However, thanks to caring members of the NC State faculty and staff, she found her way back.
+However, thanks to programs like the Student Emergency Fund and Pack Promise, as well as caring members of the NC State faculty and staff, she found her way back.

 TRIO, NC State’s federally initiated program that provides academic, career, and personal support for under resourced and first-generation undergraduates, supported her throughout the academic probation appeal process.
 After meeting with administrators and faculty in the College of Engineering, she discovered an interest in solving problems in water sanitation, hygiene, and pollution.
 Soon after, she declared her major in in biological and agricultural engineering (with a minor in science, technology, and society).